basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/golang.md

   wg.Wait()
 ```

-In our first object we have stored the integer 1 with the lookup key
+In our first object, we have stored the integer 1 with the lookup key
 of `one`:

 ```golang